 Many Receptionists fall between traditional business hours of 9am-5.30pm Monday to Friday, although this largely depends on the sector and individual organisation.
 Whilst these are the most common hours, some Receptionists may have a requirement for the weekend and/or evening work.

 For instance, in the hospitality sector, a Receptionist may work shifts, such as 7am-3pm or 3pm-11pm and in the medical or dental environment, there are often early starts and late finishes.

 Part-time or job share Receptionists are often available, making reception work very attractive for those who have commitments away from work.

-Salary ranges between £15,000 and £18,500 dependent on experience and location of hiring organisation.
+Salary ranges between £15,000 and £18,500 dependent on the experience and location of the hiring organisation.